In this post, we explain why there are ravens at the Tower of London, what thy eat, who trains them, and more.

 “If the Tower of London ravens are lost or fly away, the Crown will fall and Britain with it.”

 Or so the legend goes!
-Truth be told, nobody knows exactly where this tall tale originates, but what we do know for sure is that at the Tower, they take this folklore very seriously.
+Truth be told, nobody knows exactly where this tall tale originates.

-7 ravens are kept at the Tower of London at all times – 6 of whom make up the number of ravens that is said to need to remain in order to protect the crown, and 1 of whom acts as a back up...just in case!
+7 ravens are kept at the Tower of London at all times – 6 of whom make up the number of ravens that are said to need to remain in order to protect the crown, and 1 of whom acts as a backup...just in case!

-Writen evidence of ravens within the Tower of London goes back for centuries.
+Written evidence of ravens within the Tower of London goes back centuries.

-Another source claims a friend of King Charles’, John Flamsteed, using the Tower as an observatory, complained about the ravens flying past his telescope and obscuring his view.
+Another source claims a friend of King Charles’, royal astronomer John Flamsteed, using the Tower as an observatory, complained about the ravens flying past his telescope and obscuring his view.

-But, Charles refused to remove the ravens, fearing it would be a bad omen to kill or banish the birds.
+But, Charles refused to remove the ravens, fearing it would be a bad omen to kill or banish the birds, and instead set the Royal Observatory up elsewhere, in Greenwich.

-In fact, the official Tower of London historian reports that shortly after World War II, the only two surviving ravens at the Tower (Grip and Mabel) disappeared, leaving the Tower raven-free!
+In fact, the official Tower of London historian reports that shortly after the Second World War, the only two surviving ravens at the Tower (Grip and Mabel) disappeared, leaving the Tower raven-free!

 However they came to be there, the ravens are an enduring symbol of Monarchy, tradition, and history at the Tower of London.